grecoe/MoveAzureVirtualMachine/README.md

 1. Set the context to the source subscription.
 2. Get the source virtual machine information.
 3. Create a snapshot of the os disk of the source machine.
-4. Create a managed disk from the snapshot.
+4. Get the storage type of the existing disk for the new disk.
-    - <b>You will be prompted to confirm the move when the scritpt runs. </b>
+5. Create a managed disk from the snapshot.
-5. Determine if the destination resource group exists, if not create it.
+6. Determine if the destination resource group exists, if not create it.
-6. Determine if the virtual network exists, if not create it.
+7. Determine if the virtual network exists, if not create it.
-7. Copy the managed disk to the identified resource group in the destination subscription.
+8. Copy the managed disk to the identified resource group in the destination subscription.
-8. Set the context to the destination subscription.
+9. Set the context to the destination subscription.
-9. Create the virtual machine
+10. Create the virtual machine
     - New Virtual Machine will have the same:
         - Disk Size
         - VM SKU